Home

 Step 3: Select the Right Technology Platform

-The right technology platform is critical for managing contingent labor effectively.
-It should streamline sourcing, onboarding, time tracking, and compliance reporting.
+Choose a Vendor Management System (VMS) or Managed Service Provider (MSP) that fits your organization’s size and needs.
+The platform should streamline sourcing, onboarding, time tracking, and compliance reporting.
 It must provide visibility and efficiency across all contingent engagements.

 Step 4: Establish Governance and Compliance Frameworks